NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_04_asxckiikt5.md

 - Remember "tchip tchip"?

 Notes:
-Benjamin:
-- Shortcuts
-	- Big Bang

-1. nobody likes it yet still around
+1. nobody likes pre-recorded laugh yet it is still around
-- trick our brain into believing it is funny because others find it funny
+- It tricks our brain into believing it is funny because others find it funny
-- shorcut so often used that it is automatic
+- This shorcut is so often used that the reaction is automatic

-2. last week, tchip tchip turkey thinks it's  her healthy sparrow even when tchip tchip from a recorder in a polecat doll well in the same way a laugh recorded and without context still make us laugh
+2. The second example was used in the introduction chapter.
+The turkey thinks the thing doing  "tchip tchip" is her healthy sparrow even when said "tchip tchip" is coming from a recorder in a polecat doll.
+The same principle is at work when a laugh pre-recorded and used without context still make us laugh.

-End.
-So like we saw last week, the human has a need for shorcut and looking at others people is one of them, and it too can be exploited
+As we saw in the introduction, humans have a need for shorcuts and looking at others people action is one of them.
+It too can be exploited.

-Trans.
-This doesn't only apply to the tv, here are some other examples
+This doesn't only apply to the tv, in the next slide we will see some other examples.

 VVVVV